tamunoWoks/python_notebook/flow_control.md

 - A condition (that is, an expression that evaluates to `True` or `False`)
 - A colon
 - Starting on the next line, an indented block of code (called the `elif` clause or `elif` block).

+The order of the `elif` statements does matter.
+Remember that the rest of the `elif` clauses are automatically skipped once a `True` condition has been found.